 12. Sugar.
 Eating a lot of sweets or drinking soda or fruit juice at bedtime will give you a quick energy burst followed by a drop in blood sugar, leaving you wide awake and sweating.
 If you need a nighttime snack, go with sugar-free ice cream or even savor a square of dark chocolate.
 (Bonus: one small square of dark chocolate a day may be 25 times as effective at preventing heart attacks as cholesterol-lowering medications.)

 13. Indigestion.
 If you wake up in the middle of the night with acid reflux, don’t take an acid blocker medication; these are addictive and will actually make your indigestion worse.
 A better idea?
 Take half a teaspoon of Arm & Hammer baking soda in 4 ounces of water to turn off your stomach acid at bedtime.
 You could also get a specially designed sleep wedge pillow or prop your head on a few regular pillows so gravity is working in your favor.
+In addition to help control acid reflux, there are many other wedge pillow uses and benefits which make it an essential sleep accessory.
 Another way to prevent indigestion is to take 5 mg of melatonin at bedtime, which can decrease nighttime acid reflux.

 14. Hunger.
 If you have trouble sleeping through the night, you may want to have a 1 ounce high protein snack right before you hit the sheets.
 This can be enough to trigger the “rest and digest cycle” called the parasympathetic nervous system, which can help you fall asleep.
 Make sure you don’t each too much though; 1 ounce is just enough protein to help maintain stable blood sugars while you sleep.
 Good snacks include a hard-boiled egg, turkey or chicken, or a handful of nuts (not peanuts).